Shirozo/Shirozo/README.md

 # 👨‍🦰 About Me:
-I am a third-year computer science student at Eastern Samar State University - Main Campus, a passionate full backend developer with 1 year of experience in building web applications.
+I am a third-year computer science student at Eastern Samar State University - Main Campus, a passionate full-stack developer with 1 year of experience in building web applications.

 ## 🚀 What I'm Up To